boldbi/samples/Scenario Based Samples/Add Analysis Widget sample/README.md

         </tr>
         <tr>
             <td align="left">UserDetails</td>
-            <td align="left">Provide array of user email with your own names which will display in the user dropdown of the application.</td>
+            <td align="left">provide an array of user emails along with your own names, which will be displayed in the user dropdown of the application.</td>
         </tr>
         <tr>
             <td align="left">AdminEmail</td>